How to change a URL in WordPress

 - Make sure to click update if you’re happy with your new slug

 Again, the redirect manager automatically redirects the URL, so you’re good to go!
-Did you know, by the way, that the redirect manager isn’t the only handy feature in Yoast SEO Premium?
+Did you know, by the way, that the redirect manager isn’t the only handy feature of Yoast SEO Premium?

 Creating a good slug